swiftlang/swift/docs/LibraryEvolution.rst

     keep things simple we'll stick with the basics.

-We could do away with the entire feature if we restricted inlineable functions and fixed-layout structs to only refer to public entities.
+We could do away with the entire feature if we restricted inlineable functions and fixed-contents structs to only refer to public entities.
 However, this removes one of the primary reasons to make something inlineable: to allow efficient access to a type while still protecting its invariants.